 Duty of Impartiality – A trustee must treat all beneficiaries equally and not favor one over another.

 Duty of Loyalty – A trustee must act solely in the interest of the beneficiaries and not in his or her own interest.

 If a trustee fails to comply with any of these duties in administering a trust, he or she may be removed as trustee by a court or found liable for damages that have been caused by the trustee’s action or inaction.
 Additionally, if a trustee’s conduct is especially egregious, he or she may be forced to reimburse a beneficiary for the attorney’s fees and costs incurred with bringing the lawsuit in the first place.
 Matthew Hess is experienced in obtaining all of these remedies in the trial courts.

 Contact The Estate Litigation Attorney and at Hess Law Firm

 Illinois law imposes statutory deadlines for bringing certain claims.
 If you believe that you have been wrongfully omitted from a loved one’s will or trust or if you have questions about the way in which an estate or trust is being administered in Illinois, contact the trust litigation attorney at Hess Law Firm.
 Hess Law Firm is conveniently located in the Olivet Nazarene University building in Rolling Meadows, Illinois, in close proximity to all of the Northwest suburbs, including Arlington Heights, Schaumburg, Wheeling, Glenview and Buffalo Grove.
 We also serve clients throughout the Chicagoland area and will gladly meet with you at your home or some other location if you are unable to travel to our offices.
-Call or email today to schedule an appointment with Mr. Hess to discuss your situation and to learn the ways in which he can help.
+CLICK HERE to schedule a free 30-minute consultation with Mr. Hess to discuss your situation and to learn the ways in which he can help.